flippidippi/sVim/README.md

 | prevpagetextpatterns  | a list of regex patterns used to find the "prev page" link on the page                      | array   | ["Previous"]      |

 ### sVimrc Example

+Note: This example config works with sVim v1.0.7 and newer.
+If running an older version, remove or comment out the `nextpagetextpatterns` and `prevpagetextpatterns` lines.

 ```viml
 " Settings
 set nosmoothscroll